 Section 3.
 Term of Agreement

-3.1 The term of this Agreement shall commence on the date of execution by both Parties hereto (the "Effective Date") and shall terminate on the earlier of (a) the date the CTA informs PG&E that it is no longer operating as a CTA in PG&E's service territory; (b) the date of termination pursuant to Section 4 of this Agreement; (c) December 31, 2002 or (d) the date of termination pursuant to Section 3.2 of this Agreement.
+3.1 Unless otherwise agreed to by the Parties in writing, the term of this Agreement shall commence on the date of execution by both Parties hereto (the "Effective Date") and shall terminate on the earlier of (a) the date the CTA informs PG&E that it is no longer operating as a CTA in PG&E's service territory; (b) the date of termination pursuant to an Event of Default as described in Section 4 of this Agreement; (c) December 31, 2002 or (d) the date of termination pursuant to Section 3.2 of this Agreement.

 3.2 This Agreement shall terminate after (a) gas consumer protection legislation, including a provision authorizing the CPUC to enforce consumer protection rules, becomes effective for customers in PG&E's service territory; and (b) such consumer protection rules, including a CTA-certification program, are adopted by the CPUC and become effective for customers in PG&E's service territory.